devietti/GmailSendLater/README.md

 ## Installation

-You can install GmailSendLater directly by [clicking here](https://script.google.com/macros/s/AKfycbxLEvLCZROFQcnFMTCtdi7g4-EzX76lnvwvpiEwva-STnEKA6Qi/exec) and granting the application the permissions it needs.
+You can install GmailSendLater directly by visiting the [installation page](https://script.google.com/macros/s/AKfycbxLEvLCZROFQcnFMTCtdi7g4-EzX76lnvwvpiEwva-STnEKA6Qi/exec) and granting the application the permissions it needs (see *Required Permissions*, below).

-If you want to customize the code for your installation, you can perform a manual installation (see below).
+If you want to customize the code for your installation, you can perform a *Manual Installation* (see below).

 ## Uninstalling

-Visit the application's [installation page](https://script.google.com/macros/s/AKfycbxLEvLCZROFQcnFMTCtdi7g4-EzX76lnvwvpiEwva-STnEKA6Qi/exec) and click the **uninstall** button.
+Visit GmailSendLater's [installation page](https://script.google.com/macros/s/AKfycbxLEvLCZROFQcnFMTCtdi7g4-EzX76lnvwvpiEwva-STnEKA6Qi/exec) and click the **uninstall** button.

 ## Usage